d42f/react-use-observer-hooks/README.md

 # react-use-observer-hooks

-The collection of React hooks to observe for the current next.js router state, visibility blocks and so on.
+The collection of React hooks to observe for the current router state, visibility blocks and so on.

+## useAnchorObserver

+This hook helps to sync navigation with the current position of the page's scroll.

-## License
+### License

 MIT